PostgREST serves a fully RESTful API from any existing PostgreSQL

 Other optimizations are possible, and some are outlined in the

-Tokens) and delegates authorization to the role information defined in
+authorization to the role information defined in the database.
+This

-the database.
-This ensures there is a single declarative source of truth
+ensures there is a single declarative source of truth for security.

-for security.
-When dealing with the database the server assumes the
+When dealing with the database the server assumes the identity of

-identity of the currently authenticated user, and for the duration of
+the currently authenticated user, and for the duration of the

-the connection cannot do anything the user themselves couldn't.
-Other
+connection cannot do anything the user themselves couldn't.

-security-barrier views.
-Because the possible queries to the database
+triggers and security-barrier views.
+Because the possible queries

 functions, the trigger workaround does not compromise row-level